-Area Information or Setting Computer name The control displays the name under which the control is visible in the company network.
+Area Information or Setting

+Computer name The control displays the name under which the control is visible in the company network.
 You can change the name.

-Further information: "Notes", Page 587 Default gateway The control shows the default gateway and the Ethernet interface being used.
+Further information: "Notes", Page 489

+Default gateway The control shows the default gateway and the Ethernet interface being used.

 Use proxy You can define the address and the port of a proxy server in the network.

 Interfaces The control shows an overview of available Ethernet interfaces.
 If there is no network connection, the table is empty.

-The control displays the following information in the table: Name (e.g., eth0) Connection (e.g., X26) Connection status (e.g., CONNECTED) Configuration Name (e.g., DHCP) Address (e.g., 10.7.113.10) Further information: "The Interfaces tab", Page 585 DHCP client The control displays an overview of the devices that have received a dynamic IP address in the machine network.
+The control displays the following information in the table: Name (e.g., eth0)

+■ Connection (e.g., X26)

+Connection status (e.g., CONNECTED)

+Configuration Name (e.g., DHCP)

+Address (e.g., 10.7.113.10)

+Further information: "The Interfaces tab", Page 487

+DHCP client The control displays an overview of the devices that have received a dynamic IP address in the machine network.
 If there are no connections to other network components of the machine network, the table is empty.

-The control displays the following information in the table: Name Host name and connection status of the device.
-The control shows the following connection status: Green: Connected Red: No connection IP address Dynamically assigned IP address of the device MAC address Physical address of the device Type Type of connection The control displays the following connection types: TFTP devices.
+The control displays the following information in the table:

+■ Name

+Host name and connection status of the device.

+The control shows the following connection status:

+■ Green: Connected

+Red: No connection

+IP address

+Dynamically assigned IP address of the device

+MAC address

+Physical address of the device

+■ Type

+Type of connection

+The control displays the following connection types: TFTP

+DHCP

+Valid up to

+Time until which the IP address is valid without being renewed

+The machine manufacturer can make settings for these

+devices.
 Refer to your machine manual.